U.S. History I

 2. The American Revolution

-1. DAP, Chapter 4.
+1. Discovering the American Past (DAP) Chapter 4.
 VitalSource ebook located at D2L Materials --> Content.

 2. An Account of a Soldier at the Battle of Yorktown (You might also want to listen to #20 on the Hamilton soundtrack "Yorktown")